"The purpose of life is to live it, to taste experience to the utmost."

 Aliveness

-Aliveness is the Lover's essential gift: the felt sense that "I am here, truly living this moment."
-It is the quiet, steady pulse of life moving through your body, your feelings, your thoughts, and your actions.
+Aliveness is the Lover's essential gift: the felt sense that "I am here, living this moment."
+It can be the quiet, steady pulse of life moving through the body; feelings, thoughts, and actions.
+It can be an electric surge waking us up to the short sweetness of the mysteriousness of existence.

-This is not about chasing excitement or becoming some perfected version of yourself.
-Mature aliveness is being grounded, sensing, and awake in the life you already have.
+This is not about chasing excitement or becoming a perfected version of ourselves.
+Mature aliveness is being grounded, sensing, and awake in the life we already have.

-The mature Lover lets life move through him in simple, direct ways.
-The Addict and the Hermit are what happen when this current of life goes off balance.
+The Mature Lover lets life move through him in simple, direct ways.
+The Addict and the Hermit are what happen when this current goes off balance.

 Aliveness and the Lover

-When this energy is mature, you feel your body from the inside: weight on your feet, breath moving, subtle shifts and movements.
-You sense the "texture" of your inner life: tight or loose, heavy or light, open or guarded.
+When this energy flows through a mature body-mind, we feel ourselves from the inside: weight on our feet, breath, subtle shifts and movements.
+We sense the texture of inner life: tight or loose, heavy or light, open or guarded.

-In the mature Lover, life doesn't feel split between "spiritual" moments and "ordinary" time.
-The ordinary becomes intimate because you are present in it.
+In the Mature Lover, life doesn't split between "spiritual" moments and "ordinary" time.
+The ordinary becomes intimate because we are present in our aliveness.

 The Feel of Aliveness